spacer

 The same Station (EXCEPT MOBILES) may only be worked once, per band.

-The use of NON AMATEUR RADIO means of communication for obtaining contacts is against the spirit of W.A.B.
+The use of NON AMATEUR RADIO means of communication for obtaining contacts is NOT allowed.

-Portable Stations are NOT allowed to set up their Station more than 12 (TWELVE) hours prior to the Contest.
+Portable Stations are NOT allowed to set up their Station more than Twelve hours prior to the Contest.

 Portable Stations may only use Batteries, a Generator or other Non Mains derived power source.